 Kiyosaki argues that the principles he teaches are fundamental gaps in the state education system.

-The primary concept of the book is that rich people have money work for them, whilst poor people work for money.
+The primary concept of the book is that rich people use their money to work for them, whilst poor people work for their money.
 There are a good range of specific examples, and some practical techniques, to help explain this principle.

-This is a must-read for anyone that wants (or needs) to change their beliefs about money and finances, or to simply understand how you can take a smarter approach to your finances.
+This really is a must-read book for anyone that wants (or needs) to change their beliefs about money and finances, or to simply understand how you can take a smarter approach to your finances.

 By Dale Carnegie

-One of the most timeless self-help books ever written.
+Quite simply, one of the most famous self-help books ever published.

-Carnegie believed that most successes come from an ability to communicate effectively.
+Carnegie had a firm belief that most successes come primarily from a strong ability to communicate brilliantly with others.